Human Rights of Women

 - Reflect critically on the role of international and regional human rights law as it applies to women in practice and be aware of both its benefits and constraints as an analytical and normative framework;

-- Understand, and be able to analyse, the application of international human rights instruments in and to specific situations;
+- Understand and analyse the application of international human rights instruments in and to specific situations;

 - An ability to engage with the various theoretical and critical approaches to human rights and gender issues;